-- Check again patient’s details and make sure it corresponds to details on the request form
+- Recheck the patient’s details and make sure it corresponds to the information on the request form

 - Each submitted specimen must be labeled with the patient’s Demographics (written exactly as it appears on the Test Request Form) and the tests to be conducted

 - Patient demographics include – Patient name, sex, age, DOB, DOA, DOE, hospital number, room number, lab number, physician, and physician’s pharmacy code number

 - Label each specimen with the patient’s name, and time of specimen collection

 - Write the Total number of specimens submitted on the Test Requisition form Specimens should be sent in individual plastic bags/ set upright in a holder or rack, separated from the request form to prevent contamination in event of leaking

 - Without separating the needle from the syringe place both together with the swab and any dressings in a puncture-resistant container